Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Theoretical Analysis

-In this section, we establish the estimation error bound to elucidate that our risk estimator $\empRluk(g)$ is consistent to the task risk~\eqref{eq:risk}.
-Also, we provide a theoretical analysis, which shows the variance of the empirical semi-supervised risk can be smaller than that of the empirical supervised risk.
-First, we give the following proposition. \begin{proposition}[Consistency] Every minimizer $g$ of $\calR_{\psi,\SEMI\text{-}\gamma}^{\backslash k}(g)$ reaches Bayes optimal risk $\calR^* \coloneqq \inf_g \calR(g)$ if we use all threshold, immediate threshold, or least squares as the task surrogate loss $\psi$. \end{proposition} The proof of Proposition~\ref{thm:consistency} is given in Appendix~\ref{sec:proof-of-consistency}.
-Although we avoid going into the details but Proposition~\ref{thm:consistency} also holds for the cumulative link or least absolute deviation loss~\citep{pedregosa:consistency}.
-With Proposition~\ref{thm:consistency}, we can clarify that the following estimation error bound is applicable to many surrogate losses.
-Next, let $\mathcal{G} \subset \R^\mathcal{X}$ be a function class of a specified model.
-Then, we will consider a distribution-dependent model complexity measure, called the \emph{expected Rademacher complexity}~\citep{bartlett2002rademacher}. \begin{definition}[Expected Rademacher complexity] Let $n$ be a positive integer, $Z_1,\dots,Z_n$ be i.i.d.~random variables drawn from a probability distribution with density $p$, $\mathcal{G} = \{g: \mathcal{Z} \rightarrow \R\}$ be a class of measurable functions, and $\bm{\sigma}=(\sigma_1,\dots,\sigma_n)$ be random variables, which take $+1$ and $-1$ with equal probabilities.
-Then the expected Rademacher complexity of $\mathcal{G}$ is defined as
+To ensure that our empirical risk estimator $\empRiskSEMI(g)$ is consistent to the risk $\RiskSEMI(g)$ and the empirical risk minimizer approaches the true risk minimizer, we establish estimation error bounds here.
+Let $\mathcal{F} \subset \R^\mathcal{X}$ be a class of specified decision functions.
+Then, we will consider a distribution-dependent complexity measure of functions, called the \emph{expected Rademacher complexity}~\citep{bartlett2002rademacher}. \begin{definition}[Expected Rademacher complexity] Let $n$ be a positive integer, $Z_1,\dots,Z_n$ be i.i.d. random variables drawn from a probability distribution with density $p$ over a set $\mathcal{Z}$, $\mathcal{F} \subset \R^\mathcal{Z}$ be a family of functions from $\mathcal{Z}$ to $\R$, and $\bm{\sigma}=(\sigma_1,\dots,\sigma_n)$ be random variables, which take $+1$ and $-1$ with equal probabilities.
+Then the expected Rademacher complexity of $\mathcal{F}$ is defined as

-\end{definition} Intuitively, the Rademacher complexity quantifies how much our model class $\mathcal{G}$ can correlate to the random noise.
-Thus, a large Rademacher complexity indicates that a model is highly flexible to fit the noise.
-This complexity term is an important tool to derive our estimation error bound (more details about the measures of the complexity of a hypothesis class can be found in~\citet{bartlett2002rademacher, shalev2014understanding, mohri2018foundations}).
-In this section, we assume for any probability density $p$, our model class $\mathcal{G}$ satisfies
+\end{definition} Intuitively, the Rademacher complexity quantifies how much our decision function class $\mathcal{F}$ can correlate to the random noise.
+Thus, a large Rademacher complexity indicates that a decision function is highly flexible to fit the noise.
+This complexity term is an important tool to derive an estimation error bound (more details about the measures of the complexity of a hypothesis class can be found in~\citet{bartlett2002rademacher, shalev2014understanding, mohri2018foundations}).